k-madsenDK/2x2-Display-Barometer/README.md

 - < 1050: FINT
 - ≥ 1050: MEGET FINT

-By default there is no hysteresis/debounce, so near ~1018 hPa the background can flip frequently to demonstrate UI speed.
+By default there is no hysteresis/debounce, so near borders of hPa the background can flip frequently to demonstrate UI speed.

 ## Quick Start
 1) Prepare SD: